ethereum/remix-ide/docs/layout.md

 Themes
 ---------------

 Themes are chosen at the bottom of the **Settings** plugin.
-These are Bootstrap based themes.
-The Dark and Light theme have been the most customized for Remix.
+These are Bootstrap-based themes.
+The Dark and Light themes are most customized for Remix.

 ![](images/a-themes.png)